Estate Planning

 Estate planning is deciding in advance how you want your property and assets to be divided among your loved ones or organizations, and how decisions should be made if you become incapacitated.
 Generally, an estate plan includes a will, an advance directive, and a power of attorney.
 Depending on your needs, a trust might also be advisable.

 It's never too early to make your wishes known and provide a plan for your future and the future of your family.
-Effective estate planning can relieve many burdens for your loved ones and ensures that the State does not control the distribution of your assets.
+Effective estate planning in Dallas, TX can relieve many burdens for your loved ones and ensures that the State does not control the distribution of your assets.

 Who needs an estate plan?